aditya10avg/MultiSearch-Agent/README.md

 ## Notes
 1. Verbose Mode: Enabled for debugging.
 Disable it by setting verbose=False in the AgentExecutor.
 2. Custom Prompt: The agent uses a custom prompt loaded from LangChain Hub.

+## Acknowledgments
+LangChain Team for providing robust tools for building this agent.
+Langchain is really helpful.

 ## Screenshots of its working.
 ![Screenshot from 2025-01-14 16-48-41](https://github.com/user-attachments/assets/6a39097e-dbf5-4aa6-ab29-d19d2f867197)